opencybersecurityalliance/kestrel-huntbook/README.md

 Examples of hunting stack setup:
 - [Sysmon + Elasticsearch + Kestrel](https://opencybersecurityalliance.org/posts/kestrel-2021-07-26/)
 - [Sysflow/Sysmon + Elasticsearch + Kestrel](https://opencybersecurityalliance.org/posts/kestrel-sysflow-bheu21-open-hunting-stack/)

+### Open huntbook files on GitHub directly

+You can open `*.ipynb` huntbook files directly on GitHub.
+This is a fallback option if binder (Kestrel cloud sandbox) is not working.
+This option only allows you to view huntbooks, but not re-execute or adjust any hunt steps.
+In addition, Kestrel syntax highlight is not supported in this approach, and this is not a recommended way of interacting with huntbooks.

 ## How to Contribute